 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In North Dakota, if you die without a will, your property will be distributed according to state "intestacy" laws.
 North Dakota's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, great aunts and uncles, cousins of any degree, and the descendants of a spouse who died before you do.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 No. You can make your own will in North Dakota, using Nolo's do-it-yourself will software or online will programs.
 However, you may want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
 Nolo's will-making products tell you when it's wise to seek a lawyer's advice.

 No, in North Dakota, you do not need to notarize your will to make it legal.
 However, if you don't want to have your will witnessed, you can have it notarized instead to make it legal.
 N.D.
 Cent.
 Code § 30.1-08-02.

 Additionally, North Dakota allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses must sign an affidavit (sworn statement) in front of a notary public.
 The witnesses' statement says that they knew you were signing your will and that you appeared to be of sound mind and are signing voluntarily.